 Although the period for signature of the Protocol closed on 31 December 2003, the Protocol is open for accession (from 1 January 2004) by States and regional economic integration organizations constituted by sovereign States members of the United Nations to which their member States have transferred competence over matters governed by this Protocol (articles 24 and 26).

 Adoption and signature of the Kiev Protocol

 The Protocol on Pollutant Release and Transfer Registers was adopted at an extraordinary meeting of the Parties to the Aarhus Convention on 21 May 2003.
-The meeting took place in the framework of the fifth Ministerial Conference 'Environment for Europe', Kiev, 21-23 May 2003.
-Thirty-six member States and the European Community signed the Protocol in Kiev.
+The meeting took place in the framework of the fifth Ministerial Conference 'Environment for Europe', Kyiv, 21-23 May 2003.
+Thirty-six member States and the European Community signed the Protocol in Kyiv.